Hicsy/Hicsy/README.md

 ### Outcomes
 - ➖ Concept **not** approved by management for further development.
 - ➖ Use-case changed from a pure "tool" to a *controller* for junior staff.
 - ➕ Widely adopted by my coworkers.
 Saves 10-20hrs labor per week.
+- ➖ Single-Use was scrapped as out-of-scope.
+Techs just manually lookup users in the CSV instead to save MFA+2FA hoop-jumping time.
 </details>

 ---